GingerNinja23/ipop-documentation/Running-admin_GroupVPN--on-Linux.md

 In terms of implementation - unlike SocialVPN and GroupVPN, where XMPP functionality is embedded in libjingle, in adminGVPN, XMPP interaction is handled in the controller - which allows more flexibility to modify and tailor the bootstrap process.
 Still , like SocialVPN and GroupVPN, each resource has a tap device, runs the TinCan process, and the adminVPN controller.

-### Prerequisites
+### Prerequisites to use adminGVPN
-1. access to a publicly accessible XMPP service/server with rights to create/configure/manage MuC rooms.
+1. Access to a publicly accessible XMPP service/server with rights to create, configure and manage MuC rooms.
-2. each participating entity must have a unique JID and nickname, use of administration JID should be avoided to  in  adminGVPN controller login credential.
-The point to be driven home here is that a JID should not be active on more than one machine simultaneously.
+2. Each participating entity must have a unique JID and nickname.
+Note that the use of the administrator's JID should be avoided in the adminGVPN controller login credential - a JID should not be active on more than one machine simultaneously.
 3. adminGVPN can listen to only one room at a time.
-4. It is strongly recommended to use a separate XMPP account from your personal account for setting up adminGVP as unwanted room invitations might trigger adminGVPN.
+4. It is strongly recommended to use a separate XMPP account from your personal account for setting up adminGVPN as unwanted room invitations might trigger adminGVPN.

-### Download and install dependency package.
+### Download and install dependencies

-To abstract XMPP interaction in the controller adminGVPN depends on SleekXMPP, sleekXMPP can be installed easily by following the below steps.
+To support XMPP interactions in the controller, adminGVPN depends on SleekXMPP.
+The SleekXMPP package can be installed easily as follows:
 ```bash
     sudo apt-get install python-pip
     sudo pip install sleekxmpp